 TORONTO , Jan.
 29, 2020 /CNW/ - The Mutual Fund Dealers Association of Canada ("MFDA") commenced a disciplinary proceeding in respect of Nadine Wighton ("Respondent") by Notice of Hearing dated May 17, 2019 .

-As the result of a settlement agreement entered into between Staff of the MFDA and the Respondent, the settlement hearing in this proceeding will take place on May 17, 2017, commencing at 10:00 a.m.
-(Pacific) or as soon thereafter as the matter can be heard, in the hearing room at the British Columbia Securities Commission, located at 1200-701 West Georgia Street, Vancouver, British Columbia.
+As the result of a settlement agreement entered into between Staff of the MFDA and the Respondent, a settlement hearing will proceed on January 30, 2020 , commencing at 10:00 a.m.
+(Eastern), or as soon thereafter as the matter can be heard, in the hearing room at the offices of the MFDA, 121 King Street West, Suite 1000, Toronto, Ontario .

 The subject matter of the proposed settlement agreement concerns matters for which the Respondent may be disciplined pursuant to ss.
 20 and 24.1.1 of By-law No. 1 of the MFDA.
 In particular, the settlement agreement concerns allegations that the Respondent:

 between December 24, 2009 and February 12, 2013, failed to conduct adequate due diligence to learn, or accurately record on account documents, Know-Your-Client information for client PS, contrary to MFDA Rules 2.2.1 and 2.1.1;

 between December 24, 2009 and February 12, 2013, arranged for client PS's account statements to be delivered to a third party without taking adequate steps to determine whether client PS had authorized and was aware of the address change , thereby failing to ensure that the confidential information relating to client PS was maintained in confidence, contrary to the policies and procedures of the Member and MFDA Rules 2.1.1, 2.5.1, 2.10, and 1.1.2; and